NaClhv

 The Gospel: the central message of Christianity (part 2)

-This post and its subsequent parts have been merged into a single post.
+This post and others in its sequence have been merged into a single post.
 You should read that instead.

 The previous post of this series ended with: "Who shall save me from this wretched body of death?"